sree314/csc293-fall23/printerhelp/firstprint.md

   8. Once heated, a purge line will be printed first.
   9. Then, your object will start printing.

-You can hit **Pause** to pause the print.
-You can then hit **Cancel** to cancel the print once it's paused.
+You can click **Pause** to pause the print.
+You can then click **Cancel** to cancel the print once it's paused.
 These actions can take a while, especially if the printer is waiting for the bed or hotend to heat up.

-If something goes wrong, hit **Emergency Stop**.
+If something goes wrong, click **Emergency Stop**.

 ## Removing your printed object.